 Here’s a couple of tips to help you get more recommendations on Facebook.

 Remember to create your Facebook business profile.
 Just like your Google My Business profile, this is where your customers can find information about your business.
 Once you have your Facebook page, make sure to link it in your review requests.
-Click here to read our full guide on creating a Facebook business page.
+Check our guide to know more on creating a Facebook business page.

 Ask your customers to check-in to your business.
 Not only do you get a little bit of free marketing, but you can also get a recommendation out of it.
 Occasionally, Facebook will ask customers who’ve checked-in to a business to write a recommendation.